-- 5.12.
+- 5.13.
 Staff will enter their individual specialist roles with prerequisite professional training and, where mandatory, registration in line with their professional scopes of practice.
-The learning associated with this will include some general training on health technology, medical devices and equipment that they would be expected to interact with in the course of their work. - 5.13.
-On top of this, and as part of their Continual Professional Development (CPD) activities, staff may attend conferences and advancement/ update training courses on specific types of equipment or on devices that utilise new medical techniques.
-CPD activities may also involve mentoring, support and shadowing of colleagues. - 5.14.
-Consideration should be given to eLearning resources for medical devices and equipment accessible through eLearning portals for example, Turas and local face-to-face and hands-on educational programmes. - 5.15.
-These systems are building a consistent, accessible and user friendly training process bringing an array of benefits: reduction in the need for re-training (and its associated costs) when staff move from organisation to organisation, standardised training content ensuring all staff are taught the right thing at the right time, and a lead into standardising equipment that would ultimately reduce the types and makes of medical devices and equipment used within the various organisations. - 5.16.
-To support the awareness and understanding of the safe use of medical devices and MDRs the Scottish Government Medical Devices and Legislation Unit (MDLU), in partnership with the Incident and alerts Safety Officer (ISO) Network, is taking forward work to provide learning modules for Health and Social Care staff. - 5.17.
+The learning associated with this will include some general training on health technology, medical devices and equipment that they would be expected to interact with in the course of their work. - 5.14.
+On top of this, and as part of their Continual Professional Development (CPD) activities, staff may attend study events and advancement/ update training courses on specific types of equipment or on devices that utilise new medical techniques.
+CPD activities may also involve mentoring, support and shadowing of colleagues. - 5.15.
+Consideration should be given to eLearning resources for medical devices and equipment accessible through eLearning portals for example, Turas and local face-to-face and hands-on educational programmes. - 5.16.
+These systems are building a consistent, accessible and user friendly training process bringing an array of benefits: reduction in the need for re-training (and its associated costs) when staff move from organisation to organisation, standardised training content ensuring all staff are taught the right thing at the right time, and a lead into standardising equipment that would ultimately reduce the types and makes of medical devices and equipment used within the various organisations. - 5.17.
+To support the awareness and understanding of the safe use of medical devices and MDRs the Scottish Government Medical Devices and Legislation Unit (MDLU), in partnership with the Incident and alerts Safety Officer (ISO) Network, is taking forward work to provide learning modules for Health and Social Care staff.

+5.18.
 The modules are hosted on TURAS, the secure digital platform managed by NHS Education for Scotland (NES) that hosts learning and development materials for Health and Social Care staff in Scotland.
-The content of the modules will be split into

-3 levels curated for specific audiences, and aimed at supporting health and social care staff understand their responsibilities for medical devices and equipment in their roles:
+Turas platform is accessible to all staff working in NHS, Local Authorities, General Dental Practices and so on in Scotland.
+The content of the modules will be split into 3 levels curated for specific audiences, and aimed at supporting health and social care staff understand their responsibilities for medical devices and equipment in their roles:

 - level 1 general awareness is aimed at all Health and Social Care staff and covers the key elements that all staff should know about medical devices and using them safely.
 Level 1 has now been published on TURAS, or by navigating to Healthcare Science CPD resources Medical Devices Medical Devices and Medical Device Regulations Learning Modules. - level 2 your responsibilities for medical devices will be aimed at all staff who use, provide, loan or supply a medical device and will cover more in-depth information for staff who come into contact with or provide medical devices as part of their role, including what they should know about a device prior to use.
 Provisional timeline to publish on TURAS in later in 2023. - level 3 medical devices lifecycle will provide specific training modules for the different elements of the medical device lifecycle.
-Level 3 is likely to progressed once a refresh of SHTN-04 has been undertaken. - Incident Reporting Investigation Centre (IRIC) e-learning module can also be found in Turas. - 5.18.
-Other useful training resources related to medical devices/ equipment can be found in TURAS.
+Level 3 is likely to progressed once a refresh of SHTN-04 has been undertaken. - Incident Reporting Investigation Centre (IRIC) e-learning module can also be found in Turas. - 'Connect Me: Remote Health Pathways is a monitoring technology to enable people outside of traditional healthcare settings greater choice and flexibility to receive, record and send clinically relevant information about their current health and wellbeing (see Remote health monitoring, Turas, Learn website').